 This will entirely depend on your nationality but most Commonwealth and European countries don’t need to obtain a tourist visa to travel to Malaysia prior to arriving.
-Travellers from these exempt countries can just present their passport upon arrival and get a 'visa on arrival'.
+Travelers from these exempt countries can just present their passport upon arrival and get a 'visa on arrival'.
+A well made passport holder will help to keep your passport and documents organized and readily available.
 You literally don’t need to arrange anything in advance, just get off the plane and they give you a stamp that allows you to stay for up to 90 days!
 That’s hospitality!

 You can check the website of the Malaysian Immigration Department to see which countries do or don't need to apply for a visa!

 When do I need to apply for a tourist visa to enter Kuala Lumpur?

 So like we said above, in 'normal' circumstances, nationals of most countries in Europe, the US, Canada, Australia, New Zealand, Japan can visit Kuala Lumpur without a visa for a stay of up to 90 days.
 You just need to make sure your passport is valid for six months from the date of entry.
 Technically, the authorities can ask for proof of sufficient funds for your stay and a ticket for onward travel from Malaysia, but this is not usually requested.